What is a fecal fat test?

-- pancreatitis: inflammation of the pancreas
+- Pancreatitis.
+This condition is an inflammation of the pancreas.

 People who have decreased absorption of fat often notice changes in their bowel habits.
 This is because the fat that is not digested is excreted in the feces.
 You might notice your stool is looser, almost diarrhea-like in consistency.
 Stool with a high fat content also emits a fouler-than-normal odor and is likely to float.

-Your doctor or dietitian may help you determine how to eat the required fat each day.
-You might be given a list of suggested foods to help you plan your meals.
+Your doctor or dietitian can help you determine how to eat the required fat each day.
+You may be given a list of suggested foods to help you plan your meals.
 Whole milk, full-fat yogurt, and cheese can boost your fat intake.
 Beef, eggs, peanut butter, nuts, and baked goods are also good sources of fat.
 Reading the nutrition labels of the foods in your pantry gives you an idea of how much fat you consume in each meal or snack.
 If you tend to eat more than 100 grams of fat each day, the dietitian will teach you how to cut fat out of your diet and make healthier choices.

-You need to collect the stool each time you have a bowel movement during your testing period.
-You might be given a plastic “hat” to place over the toilet bowl, or directed to loosely cover the bowl with plastic wrap.
+You need to collect stool each time you have a bowel movement during your testing period.
+You might be given a plastic “hat” to place over the toilet bowl, or be directed to loosely cover the bowl with plastic wrap.
 Urinate before you place the hat or plastic over the toilet bowl.
 Urine, water, and regular toilet paper can contaminate your sample and render the test results inaccurate.

 After the collection apparatus is in place, collect your stool sample.
 You may be given additional tools, like a wooden or plastic scoop, to transfer the sample into a special container.
 Cover the container tightly and place either in the refrigerator, freezer, or in a separate cooler that is insulated and filled with ice.
-Repeat the process each time you have a bowel movement during the 24- or 72-hour testing period.
+Repeat the process each time you have a bowel movement during your 24- or 72-hour testing period.